bo100nka/bank-documents-parser/bank-documents-parser/bank-documents-parser/README.md

     * _(WIP)_ `c:/YellowNET/VUB`
 * parses each document in the defined folders
 * converts each document into a `csv` version in `c:/YellowNET/Output`
-* additionally creates a `merged csv` version for easier import and/or analysis
+* additionally creates two different types of `merged csv` files:
+    * one per bank
+    * one final for all banks together
+* lastly scans for all exported outlook emails (`.msg` files) in the configured directory (for example `c:/YellowNET/EmailsToExtract`)
+* for every found email it exports all attachments to the output directory

 ## Logging
 The application logs every step it performs into: